tu-team/2/doc/emotions/computational emotions via virtual neuromodulators/artificial_emotions_via_virtual_neuromodulators.md

 1. **G(Submission Intensity)** = 0.25 serotonin + 1.0 dopamine + 0.0 noradrenaline;
 1. **G(Remorse Intensity)** = 0.0 serotonin + 0.0 dopamine + 0.0 noradrenaline;

 This could be understood as a basic mechanism for self-reflective thinking and self-conscious reflection layer influence on neuromodulation.
 Current model contains two high level emotions that have identical levels of neuromodulators: awe and contempt.
 We address both of them in the geometrical center of "Cube of emotions" [cubeofemotions] as intermediate states in between: fear and surprise for awe, and disgust and anger for contempt.
 One explanation is that the three dimensional model of Robert Plutchik "Wheel of emotions" contains only the basic emotions, all the high level, complex emotions are represented in 2 additional dimensions.
-Demonstrated approach produces a five dimensional model with axises: pleasantness (joy, sadness), attention (expectation, surprise), sensitivity (anger, fear), aptitude (acceptance, disgust) and strength of emotion [senticcomputing] in contrast neuromodulatory model of emotions of Lovheim contains only three dimensions that causes a lack of dimensionality in representing five dimensional emotional model of Robert Plutchik.
+Demonstrated approach produces a five dimensional model with axes: pleasantness (joy, sadness), attention (expectation, surprise), sensitivity (anger, fear), aptitude (acceptance, disgust) and strength of emotion [senticcomputing] in contrast neuromodulatory model of emotions of Lovheim contains only three dimensions that causes a lack of dimensionality in representing five dimensional emotional model of Robert Plutchik.
 From neuroscience perspective some researchers mention the important role of opioids in emotions and it was not taken in account by Lovheim [emotionsbraintorobot].

 ##Cognitive architecture analysis

-To understand the scientific interest, current picture of implementations in actual code and possibly find proper base for our implementation.
-We used most traditional way: run the analysis.
-It worth to mention that we don't want to limit ourselves with the emotion-oriented architectures, but to get a wide view on the current situation in the domain.
+To understand the scientific interest, current picture of implementations in actual code and possibly find proper base for our implementation we used most traditional way: run the analysis.
+It worth to mention that we don't want to limit ourselves with the emotion-oriented architectures; we rather want to get a wide view on the current situation in the domain.
 We analyzed 27 cognitive architectures with following set of criteria:

 1. Emotional criteria:
    2. Cognitive Representation